KiCad 6 Guide series

 I encourage you to spend a bit of time studying this schematic.
 You can learn a lot about drawing good schematic diagrams by studying good schematic diagrams, just like you can learn programming by studying good open-source code.

-Pcbnew, KiCad's PCB editor
+KiCad's layout editor

 Go back to the main KiCad window.
 Click on the button labeled "PCB Editor."
-This will launch Pcbnew, the layout editor.
+This will launch the layout editor.
 The window that appears will look like the example in Figure 1.5.6.

 Again, don't worry about the various buttons and menus; concentrate on the layout inside the sheet.
 Use your mouse's scroll wheel to zoom in and out and the Alt + right mouse button to pan (you should also be able to pan by holding down the middle mouse button).
-Zoom in and look at some of the layout details, such as the pads, how they are connected to traces, the names that appear on the pads and traces, and the colors of the front copper and back copper layer traces.
+Zoom in and look at some of the layout details, such as the pads, how they are connected to traces, the names that appear on the pads and traces, and the colours of the front copper and back copper layer traces.

 Note: in Linux, panning is done with the middle mouse button, and the Alt key is not used.